Light field: Methods to create light fields

-Light fields are a fundamental representation for light with many methods for defining them.

 In computer graphics, light fields are typically produced either by rendering a 3D model or by photographing a real scene.
 In either case, to produce a light field, views must be obtained for a large collection of viewpoints.
 Depending on the parameterization, this collection typically spans some portion of a line, circle, plane, sphere, or other shape, although unstructured collections are possible.

 Devices for capturing light fields photographically may include a moving handheld camera or a robotically controlled camera, an arc of cameras (as in the bullet time effect used in The Matrix), a dense array of cameras, handheld cameras, microscopes, or other optical system.

-How many images should be in a light field?
-The largest known light field (of Michelangelo's statue of Night) contains 24,000 1.3-megapixel images.
-At a deeper level, the answer depends on the application.
+The number of images in a light field depends on the application.
+A light field capture of Michelangelo's statue of Night contains 24,000 1.3-megapixel images, which is considered large as of 2022.
 For light field rendering to completely capture an opaque object, images must be taken of at least the front and back.
 Less obviously, for an object that lies astride the st plane, finely spaced images must be taken on the uv plane (in the two-plane parameterization shown above).

 The number and arrangement of images in a light field, and the resolution of each image, are together called the "sampling" of the 4D light field.
 Also of interest are the effects of occlusion, lighting and reflection.